KAWASAKI NINJA 650 (2020 - on) Review

 The powerful and progressive dual two-piston front brakes biting onto 300mm discs remain unchanged from the previous generation and give plenty of stopping power.

 The Ninja’s styling has been updated to look sportier than the previous version, but it’s not really a sportsbike at all.
 The pegs are low and the handlebars are mounted on enormous risers that mean you sit in an upright position.
 This also means you get little protection from the screen.

 There's not much room on the saddle either and the pillion seat is raised up high, making it tricky to shuffle around and vary your riding position on longer trips to keep comfortable.

-At around 6ft, I’m probably a bit taller (and definitely heavier) than most of the Ninja’s A2 licence-holding target market, but I felt really cramped up on the bike and really started to feel the strain after more than an hour in the saddle.
+At around 6ft, I’m probably a bit taller (and definitely heavier) than most of the Ninja’s A2 licence-holding target market (the Ninja 650 can be restricted for A2 licence-holders) but I felt cramped up on the bike and really started to feel the strain after more than an hour in the saddle.

 The Ninja’s parallel-twin engine sounds throaty and exciting through its revised exhaust.
 With 67bhp on tap, it’s more than capable of staying ahead of the traffic and has plenty of low-down grunt.

 But the best way to ride the Ninja is to wring its neck everywhere you go.
 The harder you ride, the more it rewards you, pulling well all the way to the 10,000rpm red line, without getting breathless.
 And the best part is that because of the modest power output, you won’t be playing licence bingo.

 The engine is well balanced and you don’t get much in the way of vibes through the rubber footpegs, but you do feel it through the bars at around 60mph.
 These vibrations disappear almost completely at motorway speed, though, so you can ride further afield without your hands getting fizzy.